 - Consider the full scope of your assets: When trying to establish a legacy for generations to come, an important starting point is to consider the entirety of your assets.
 These might include personal items such as jewelry, art, or collectibles; insurance policy benefits; financial resources, including investment and bank accounts; and real property such as primary homes or rentals.

-- Address overarching family needs: During the meeting, all parties must express their individual needs.
-Things to consider concerning each member of the family include their basic estate planning goals, health and long-term care concerns, lifetime gifting strategies, and charitable giving plans.
-For those families with a closely-held business, transitioning the family business is a crucial discussion that must occur.
+- Address overarching family needs: During the meeting, it is important that all parties express their individual needs.
+Things to consider with respect to each member of the family include their basic estate planning goals, health and long-term care concerns, lifetime gifting strategies, and charitable giving plans.
+For those families with a closely held business, transitioning the family business is a crucial discussion that must occur.

 - Explore different estate planning tools: There are several options for how to structure your wealth to meet long-term, multi-generational goals for the unique needs of your family.
 While a family trust can be quite useful in estate planning, a basic trust may not meet the needs of the entire family.
 Other options include using insurance products to provide income for particular beneficiaries, creating generation-skipping trusts, or using retirement account planning.
-When designing the right strategy for your family, you must work with trusted advisors who can walk you through all of the financial and legal options available to you.
+When designing the right strategy for your family, it is important that you work with trusted advisors who can walk you through all of the financial and legal options available to you.

 - Take stock and regularly follow up: After all the strategies have been discussed and family needs addressed concerning the generations, keep the plan moving forward.
 This may involve having regular family meetings with estate planning and financial professionals, redefining family members’ needs and roles as situations change, and addressing additional concerns as they arise.

 Seek Professional Advice

 It is important to understand that building intergenerational wealth is a continual process.
 Make sure to consult with us to understand the tools available to you and how you can plan for the financial security of several generations to come.
-Call or contact us today!
-Call our office at 832.408.0505 or schedule your appointment right now.
+Call or contact us today.